Between Two Worlds (2021 film): Critical response

-On Rotten Tomatoes, the film holds an approval rating of 75% based on 20 reviews, with an average rating of 6.10/10.
-According to Metacritic, which assigned a weighted average score of 58 out of 100 based on 8 critics, the film received "mixed or average reviews".
+On Rotten Tomatoes, the film holds an approval rating of 79% based on 58 reviews, with an average rating of 6.7/10.
+The site's critics consensus reads: "Led by a typically brilliant performance from Juliette Binoche, Between Two Worlds takes a pointed yet possibly patronizing look at the human face of economic inequality."
+According to Metacritic, which assigned a weighted average score of 60 out of 100 based on 15 critics, the film received "mixed or average" reviews.
+Between Two Worlds received an average rating of 3.5 out of 5 stars on the French website AlloCiné, based on 37 reviews.

 Anna Smith of Deadline Hollywood wrote, "Between Two Worlds hits all the beats of an arthouse crowd pleaser for audiences who, like Marianne, can go back to their comfortable homes with a renewed appreciation for the people who clean up after them."
 Ben Kenigsberg of RogerEbert.com called it an "adequate muckraking drama that avoids the hectoring tone of certain recent Ken Loach films."
 Wendy Ide of Screen Daily wrote, "Certainly, this picture ticks plenty of social realist boxes.
 But there's a satisfying added depth born out of the persuasively fleshed out performances and the focus on female friendship."
 Also writing in The Observer, Ide specifically praised the "incendiary, scene-dominating turn from newcomer Hélène Lambert" for giving the film "its jagged, furious energy".
 Variety's Peter Debruge criticized the film's portrayal of cleaning women and wrote, "It's not clear whether watching Binoche scrub a few toilets is meant to dignify/humanize those stuck doing such chores, or to underscore the lengths to which she'll go as an actor.
 Filmmakers have been embedding themselves in "invisible" communities for years now — Nomadland director Chloé Zhao has been a pioneer of this approach — and Between Two Worlds feels behind the curve."
 In a 3-star review, Edward Porter of The Sunday Times lamented that "the script's balance is off: the journalist's ethical dilemmas become too big a part of the drama.
 The best scenes are those in which she gets to know some of her colleagues and hears their stories."